 Each Fund's investment objective is to provide capital appreciation and each Fund is managed by Simplify Asset Management Inc. (the "Adviser").
+The Simplify Managed Futures Strategy ETF utilizes a futures adviser, Altis Partners (Jersey) Limited.
 The Board may start other series and offer shares of a new fund under the Trust at any time.